 In 2020, three quarters of a century after the first atomic bomb exploded in New Mexico, the world’s nuclear armed nations spent $72.6 billion to maintain and upgrade their arsenals, or $137,666 a minute, according to watchdog group ICAN.

-As he shuttled back and forth between his home in Colorado and his dad’s place outside San Diego, Robert Fenstermacher says dad talked more over the last year about happened at F.E.
+As he shuttled back and forth between his home in Colorado and his father’s place outside San Diego, Robert Fenstermacher says dad talked more over the last year about what happened at F.E.
 Warren Air Force Base than he had over the previous 44.
 Maybe the death of Bruce Fenstermacher’s wife in April 2020 triggered it.
 Bruce was in decent shape for age 78.
 But the average American’s lifespan is 78.
 The gravity of the unknown grew more persistent.

 “It came up multiple times, when it was just him and me,” Robert says.
 “And we’d wind up watching the History Channel and laughing about the crazy they-must-be-aliens guy.
 But after all these years, it weighed on his mind.

 “He just wanted to know what it was.”

 Bruce Fenstermacher died abruptly, on Nov.
 24 last year, without getting answers.
 But it wasn’t for a lack of trying.
 In September 2010, the retired USAF captain – with what Robert describes as “great trepidation” – joined half a dozen other veterans willing to stick their necks out for what they knew to be the truth.
 Virtual strangers to each other, they spoke with one voice: UFOs have had unimpeded access to America’s nuclear arsenal, since probably the beginning of the ballistic missile program.
 And there’s no amount of money we can throw at security measures to stop it from happening.